-Androscoggin River Swinging Bridge receives needed repairs
+Androscoggin River swinging bridge receives needed repairs

 The organization is expecting to hold its annual 5k run next April, added Randolph.

-The organization has come up with an alternative means of raising funds for the bridge, where they will be sending postcards requesting donations to everyone on their mailing list.
+The group has come up with an alternative means of raising money for the bridge, sending postcards requesting donations to everyone on their mailing list.
 Each postcard will be adorned with a beautifully rendered image of the swinging bridge.
-Moreover, one can always donate to have an engraved brick set into the parks, said Rondolph.
+Moreover, one can always donate to have an engraved brick set into the parks, said Randolph.

-“We are working hard to raise money for the continued maintenance of funds because the bridge is very important to our community,” said William Brillant, Save Our Swinging Bridge’s chairperson.
+“We are working hard to raise money for the continued maintenance of funds because the bridge is very important to our community,” said William Brillant, Save Our Swinging Bridge’s chair.

-Meanwhile, as part of National Trails Day, the non-profit organization is conducting a clean-up drive on June 5, where a group of volunteers will be cleaning up the swinging bridge parks from 10am to 1pm.
+Meanwhile, as part of National Trails Day, the nonprofit is conducting a clean-up drive on June 5, where a group of volunteers will be cleaning up the swinging bridge parks from 10 a.m. to 1 p.m.

 “We will be cleaning and weeding flowerbeds in the parks on both sides, planting more flowers and shrubs, cleaning around the channels to prevent corrosion on the rails,” said Randolph.